-In addition, we expect that Terrie Curran, a member of our board of directors, will become our Chief Executive Officer effective upon the closing of the acquisition of her current employer, Celgene Corporation, by Bristol-Myers Squibb Company.
-In the event Ms. Curran succeeds Mr. Socks as Chief Executive Officer, Mr. Socks will serve as interim Chief Financial Officer and continue to serve on our board of directors.
+In addition, we expect that Terrie Curran, a member of our board of directors, will become our Chief Executive Officer shortly following the completion of the planned acquisition of her current employer.
 If Ms. Curran decides not to join us as Chief Executive Officer, our board of directors will evaluate additional candidates for the position, during which time David Socks will continue to serve as our Chief Executive Officer.
 Although this is a planned management transition, we may experience business disruptions and our ability to achieve our development objections could be adversely affected.

-We will continue to expand and need to effectively manage our managerial, operational, financial and other resources in order to successfully pursue our clinical development and commercialization efforts.
+We will need to expand and effectively manage our managerial, operational, financial and other resources in order to successfully pursue our clinical development and commercialization efforts.
 We may not be successful in maintaining our unique company culture and continuing to attract or retain qualified management and scientific and clinical personnel in the future due to the intense competition for qualified personnel among pharmaceutical, biotechnology and other businesses.
 Our industry has experienced a high rate of turnover of management personnel in recent years.
 If we are not able to attract, integrate, retain and motivate necessary personnel to accomplish our business objectives, we may experience constraints that will significantly impede the achievement of our development objectives, our ability to raise additional capital and our ability to implement our business strategy.